agude/agude.github.io/_posts/2022-02-07-online_realtor_estimate_comparison.md

 Recently a house in my neighborhood recently put up a "For Sale" sign which prompted me to look online for the listing.
 I couldn't find one.
-None of the online real estate brokers had picked up the listing yet.
+None of the online real estate brokers had picked it up yet.
 I realized I had a chance to compare their current price estimates with the actual listing and sales price.

 You can find the Jupyter notebook used to perform this analysis [here][notebook] ([rendered on Github][rendered]).
 The data can be found